SumonPaul18/SumonPaul18/README.md

 </a>

 </div>

-Driven DevOps Engineer with 8+ years of experience in designing, building, and maintaining robust and scalable IT infrastructures.
-Proven expertise in Linux/Unix systems administration, networking, virtualization, and cloud technologies.
-Passionate about automation, continuous improvement, and collaborating on open-source projects.
+---
+Passionate about building, automating, and scaling reliable systems in the cloud and on-premises.
+With over **8 years of hands-on experience** in the IT industry, I specialize in bridging the gap between development and operations to deliver efficient and resilient infrastructure solutions.
+My expertise spans Linux/Unix systems, networking, virtualization, and comprehensive cloud environments.
+I thrive on continuous learning, contributing to open-source, and tackling complex challenges in automation and infrastructure design.

 ## Skills: IoT | DevOps | OpenStack | RHCE | RHCSA | CCNA | MCSA | MTCNA